Full Subgame-Perfect Implementation of Optimal Risk Sharing on an Infinite Menu: Equal sharing of the P C surplus via a first-mover auction

+We now augment P\&C with full information about players' credal sets.
+The P$^{n-1}$\&C mechanism inherently favours the first mover, player 1; the payoffs of non-first movers collapse to while the first mover receives the entire surplus.
 We adapt the equal-rebate ``first-mover auction'' of \cite{echenique2025price} to our setting with ambiguous priors and full information about players' credal sets (each player $i$ knows $\mathcal{P}_j$ for all $j$).
 Each player $i$ submits a money bid $b_i \geq 0$.
 Let

 be the set of winners.
-One winner is drawn uniformly (coin toss, etc.) from $W$; the winner pays $b_i$ and each non-winner receives $b_i/(n-1)$.
+One winner is drawn uniformly (coin toss, etc.) from $I^*$; the winner pays $b_i$ and each non-winner receives $b_i/(n-1)$.
 Transfers occur before the P$^{n-1}$\&C subgame.
 Then P\&C starts with the winner acting as player 1.
 Utilities are monetary (cash-invariant), so bids are pure transfers.
 Hence, the auction stage only redistributes the same surplus and does not affect efficiency.
-We study subgame-perfect equilibria of the two-stage game (auction followed by P$^{n-1}$\&C) under complete information about each other's credal sets, where bids constitute a Nash equilibrium (NE) of the auction subgame.
+We study subgame-perfect equilibria of the two-stage game (auction followed by P$^{n-1}$\&C) under complete information about all payoff-relevant primitives, where bids constitute a Nash equilibrium (NE) of the auction subgame.

 Let

 be the efficient surplus.